Frequently Asked Questions (FAQ)

 Do you have questions?
 We have answers.
 Can’t find them?
 Email us at email@example.com

-Bridges to Prosperity has built nearly 100 footbridges in Africa, Asia and Latin America, providing a half a million people with safe, year-round access.
+Bridges to Prosperity has built more than 140 footbridges in Africa, Asia and Latin America, providing a half a million people with safe, year-round access.

 B2P currently has program staff in the following countries: